Isha2923/RETROTOPIA-E-MUSEUM-WEBSITE/README.md

 I have done the following changes in the ISOC e-museum website-

 1.Done various CSS enhancements in both the pages of the website - the main page and the exhibition page.

-2.Created the logo for this website.
+2.Created the official logo for E- Museum website.

 3.Added functionality on various buttons like subscribe button where on clicking it , it will display the popup message showing the confirmation that the provided email is subscribed for retrotopia newsletter.

 4.Added toggle button for display mode which is used to switch between light and dark mode.